antasprojects/final-project-backend/README.md

 ## Likes

-## Like a specific place
+## Like a specific place  MAKE DB FOR THAT AND STUFF

 POST
 localhost:3000/api/places/:place_id/like

 req.body =
  {
   "user_id": 12
 }

-## Get the number of likes for a specific place
+## Get the number of likes for a specific place GET DB WORKING FOR THAT

 GET
 localhost:3000/api/places/:place_id/likes